jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## 2 92C237C6 2005-12-13   85362  72556  21739  19537       16            113832
     ## 3 0E5B69F5 2018-05-07  134488  88475  44383  46475        3            179333

+Great job!
+By using cross field validation, you’ve been able to detect values that don’t make sense.
+How you choose to handle these values will depend on the dataset.

 ### Validating age

 Now that you found some inconsistencies in the `total` amounts, you’re